MyHush/hush-ng/README.md

 #  Hush Next-Generation

-The Next Generation Hush GUI will include an integrated experience for users to do tasks related to their wallets, sending + receiving HushList memos and mining.
+The Next Generation Hush GUI will include an integrated experience for users to do tasks related to their wallets and having conversations with Hush Contacts, i.e. sending + receiving HushList memos.

+This wallet supports Shielded Addresses and Shielded Transactions.

 Currently we are focused on HushList-related operations, since other basic wallets exist.
 This codebase uses the Electron framework to enable cross-platform support.